Credit 101: The Ultimate Guide to Credit in 2024

 A Brief History of Credit in America

 Created in the early 20th century, credit lending helped people like Henry Ford create his name-sake car manufacturing brand.
 During World War II, before the United States entered the war, the nation created the Lend-Lease Act, which allowed the Allied Powers (mainly the United Kingdom) to borrow money and war machines to fight.
-Further, because we sold them our goods, they had to pay for the product and interest upon payment.
+Further, because we sold them our goods, they not only had to pay for the product – but also interest upon payment.
 This propelled the United States from a country still suffering from the Great Depression of 1929 to becoming one of two world superpowers.

 The 4 Types of Credit